-Karyn’s latest feature, entitled “The Invitation”, is a psychological suspense film that stars Logan Marshall-Green, Tammy Blanchard, and Michiel Huisman.
-The film won the Grand Prize at the Sitges Film Festival, among other awards.
-“The Invitation” will be released in March 2016 by Drafthouse Films.
+Karyn’s latest feature, “The Invitation”, is a psychological suspense film that won the Grand Prize at the Sitges Film Festival, among other awards.
+“The Invitation” was released in April 2016 by Drafthouse Films.

-She lives in Los Angeles with her husband, the screenwriter Phil Hay, and their young son Michio.
+She lives in Los Angeles with her husband, screenwriter Phil Hay, and their son Michio.

-For over 20 years, I have developed a relationship with fear, vulnerability, power, permission, unconditional confidence...what it means to use yourself as an instrument for performing.
-I have forged a self and an identity by becoming an Actor and it has provided me a lens into the world as an Artist and a storyteller.
-Sometimes I’m successful.
-Sometimes I’m not.
-The one true constant however is that the path of any performer is through a process of learning and experiencing.
+For over 20 years, I have developed a relationship with fear, vulnerability, power, permission, unconditional confidence...what it means to use yourself as an instrument for performing and becoming a Creative Artist.
+I have forged a self and an identity by becoming an Actor and it has provided me a lens into the world as a storyteller.
+It is now a way of living in the world.

 I was not the star pupil in my theatre department.
-I did not have parents who encouraged me to audition for Julliard or who could have afforded to send me to Yale, but I managed to buid an education from extraordinary teachers because I was hungry to learn.
+I did not have the familial support or financial means to seek the top tiered schools, but I managed to self curate an education with extraordinary teachers because I was hungry to learn.
 I knew in my core what I wanted and I sought angels, allies, guides and champions.
-Whenever I work on a new project, I enter a new conversation with artists who inspire and teach me.
-It is my hope to continue this conversation within the Process Artist Lab.
-I consider my work as if I were in an empty park and bit by bit, the landscape is being populated with the most beautiful species of flora and fauna.
+Whenever I work on a new project, I enter a new conversation with other artists who inspire and teach me.
+It is my hope to bring this conversation into the Process Artist Lab.
+I would like to create a space that nurtures and supports other Artists also seeking to find inspirational resources and guidance.

 Extraordinary teachers are hard to find.
 They teach with compassion, without personal agenda and they share the best part of themselves and their knowledge.
-The Process Artist Lab grew out of my blog “The Process” as a desire to create a space for people who wish to be in an artistic exploration of the work.
-Teachers in this lab are highly accomplished professionals interested in sharing their knowledge and experiences through small master classes, workshops and salons.
+Teachers in this lab are distinguished professionals passionate about sharing their knowledge and experiences through intimate master classes, workshops and salons.
 They come from acting, filmmaking, writing, performing and more.
-Students can be anyone hungry to learn.

 Another evolving component of P.A.L. is the outreach program designed to provide underprivileged youth free access to the same resources mentioned above.
 Our hope is to work with larger networks such as schools or diverse communities so that the Arts can be used in the same way I experienced it growing up, as a means of finding one's voice and empowering oneself to create a narrative for storytelling and personal growth.